 Flycheck picks the first syntax checker from this list which exists and supports

 the current major mode, and runs it over the current buffer.
 When the checker

-check the buffer according to
+needs to check the buffer according to

 Under some circumstances—for instance if the syntax checker is not installed— Flycheck automatically disables syntax checkers in the current buffer and will thus not even consider them in any future checks in the current buffer.